svenluijten/file-config/README.md

 ```

 Or add the package to your dependencies in `composer.json` and run
-`composer update` on the command line to download the package:
+`composer update sven/file-config` on the command line to download
+the package:

 ```json
 {